One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: IDRBench

 \subsubsection{Interaction Mechanism}

-To bridge autonomous execution and evolving user intent, we introduce an \textbf{interaction mechanism} embedded at key decision points of the basic architecture, allowing our framework to pause execution and solicit guidance when uncertainty arises.

-It consists of two coordinated modules: (1) \textbf{Clarification}, which contains an \textit{Evaluator} and a \textit{Questioner} to determine when and how to ask questions; and (2) \textbf{User Feedback}, which employs a \textit{User Simulator} to provide guidance.
-Together, these components dynamically steer the research trajectory toward closer alignment with user intent.
-See Appendix \ref{sec:appendix_prompt} for prompt designs.
+To support sustained alignment under evolving user intent, we augment the framework with an interaction mechanism that allows agents to pause execution and request clarification when uncertainty arises.
+The mechanism consists of two modules: (1) \textbf{Clarification}, including an Evaluator and a Questioner that determine when and how to interact, and (2) \textbf{User Feedback}, which employs a User Simulator to provide guidance.
+Together, these modules iteratively steer the research trajectory toward better alignment with user intent.
+Prompt details are provided in Appendix \ref{sec:appendix_prompt}.

 \paragraph{Evaluator} The Evaluator determines whether interaction is necessary based on the current research context.
-It balances two competing factors: (i) the benefit of resolving ambiguity and (ii) interruption burden in latency and cognitive load.
-Instead of binary decisions, it produces a rationale based on the ambiguity of the research topic, task completeness, and remaining interaction budget.
+It balances two competing factors: (i) the benefit of resolving ambiguity and (ii) the interruption burden in latency and cognitive load.
+Instead of producing a binary decision, it generates a rationale conditioned on topic ambiguity, task completeness, and remaining interaction budget.

 \paragraph{Questioner} When interaction is triggered, the Questioner formulates targeted inquiries guided by the Evaluator's rationale.
-It first summarizes the current research state, then asks 1--2 focused questions concerning direction, scope, or emphasis.
-To preserve natural interaction, the Questioner adapts its tone to the user's original language style.
+It first summarizes the current research state, then asks 1$\sim$2 focused questions regarding scope, direction, or emphasis.
+It also adapts its tone to the user's original language style for more natural interaction.

-\paragraph{User Simulator} The User Simulator enables scalable evaluation without human intervention by acting as a proxy for user feedback.
-This simulator treats the reference document as the source of oracle knowledge and generates responses under three guiding constraints: (i) \emph{Human-like Behavior} (concise, first-person responses), (ii) \emph{Macroscopic Guidance:} (high-level goals over fine-grained facts), and (iii) \emph{Corrective Behavior} (rejecting misaligned options and redirecting focus.
-Since it is decoupled from the framework, this component can evaluate arbitrary interactive research systems.
+\paragraph{User Simulator} The User Simulator provides standardized intent-level feedback using the reference document as a proxy for the latent user preferences.
+To avoid reference leakage, it is constrained not to expose reference content to the research agent, and instead answers clarification questions in a natural first-person style with high-level guidance on scope, emphasis, and direction.